ibmf-bioinformatics/MeStanG/manuals/Manual.md

 The output files will be similar for all designs (`*` stands for the `-o` parameter value provided):

-- `*_abundance.tsv`: Details about the absolute and relative abundances of all the "members" in the sample, taxon column will appear if provided in the input files.
+- `*_abundance.tsv`: File with details about the absolute and relative read abundances of all the "members" in the sample, taxon column will appear if provided in the input files.
 - `*_error_profile`: Output with **all** basecalling errors, reporting type of error, length, base change, and position. **Warning**: this file can be *very big* considering it contains all the basecalling errors for all reads, by default this output will not be generated.
 - `*_metrics`: File with the basecalling accuracy for each **read** in the sample, including strand sense, starting position in the reference genome (S.pos_genome), read length (bp_ref_genome), #mismatches, #insertions, #deletions, read accuracy, and error rate.
 - `*_metrics_summary`: Contains the average basecalling accuracy for each **entry** in the `.fasta` files provided.
 Includes read length, #mismatches, #insertions, #deletions, accuracy, and error rate.